 The competition offers cash prizes to up-and-coming comedy writers, helping them ‘buy time’ for writing.
 Prizes for the 2023 competition overall winner will take home £1000.
 Any runners-up will receive £250 per entry.
 The winner will also get a valuable one-to-one consultation with an established comedy producer or commissioner from the Trust board.

-Prizes will be awarded after judges from across the UK industry turn their expert eye on entries, which can be submitted from 1st February 2022 until 23:59 on 11th March 2022.
+Prizes will be awarded after judges from across the UK comedy industry turn their expert eye on entries.

 The David Nobbs Memorial Trust was established by comedy producers, performers and people who knew and loved David, with the blessing of his family, to honour his memory by supporting new comedy writing in the UK.

-The Trust is supported by a comedy legend and friend of David’s, Michael Palin.
-Palin is joined by another of David’s friends, the writer Jonathan Coe and playwright Lucy Prebble.
+The Trust is supported by three patrons: comedy legend and friend of David’s; Michael Palin as well as the writer Jonathan Coe, another of David’s friends, as well as the playwright and award-winning writer and producer of HBO’s Succession, Lucy Prebble.